Neufund/website-icbm/README.md

 In `.env.example` your will find all used env variables.
 When you do `yarn start` this file will be copied as `.env` (only if it doesn't exists already).
 If you want to change something modify `.env` file which is gitignored.
 If you want to add new env variable make sure to add default to `.env.example`.

+#### FAQ_ENABLED
+We use this variable to show the FAQ page by assigning `1` or hide it and use comming soon by assinging 0.

 ### Linting

 To autofix any errors just do `yarn lint:fix`.